-The application site straddles the authority area of Boston Borough council and North Kesteven District Council.
-The proposed development will be considered by Boston Borough Council against the South East Lincolnshire Local Plan and by North Kesteven District Council under the Central Lincolnshire Local Plan.
+The application site straddles the authority area of Boston Borough Council and South Holland District Council.
+The South East Lincolnshire Local Plan 2011-2036 (SELLP) is shared by the two authorities which was adopted by Boston Borough Council and South Holland District Council on the 8 March 2019.
 It is considered that the development will not result in any significant transfrontier impacts.